Preparation is the Key to Successful Content Planning

 Here are some research guidelines that can be used to help, and can complement this effort in finding the right words to use on a page to benefit both visitors to a site, and the search engines that index those pages:

-Defining a site’s objective:
+Defining a site’s objectives while content planning:

 It helps to define the goals of your site from an early point.
 A site may have more than one.
 Here are some of the most popular: